phgage92/Dissertation/Readme.md

 ## Contact
-Please contact the author Stephen Lyen if there are any issues\
+Please contact the author Stephen Lyen if there are any issues.\
 email: smmtl20@bath.ac.uk